iBecCreative/iBec-2016-Dev-Test/README.md

 ## Development Requirements
 - Code must be commented
-- Make use of PHP in some way
 - Use both the Google Maps and Google Places APIs
 - Must also work fully when run by us on our systems at iBec.